A time of great upheaval and change

 In this crisis, parliament turned to the man who was, by now, their leading general: Oliver Cromwell.
 He put down the Army rebellion, crushed the Irish Royalists - not without some brutal actions which would sully his reputation to this day - and then utterly defeated the Scots Army which invaded England in support of Prince Charles, culminating in the defeat of the Scottish-Royalist Army of invasion at Worcester in September 1651.
 Cromwell's conquests in 1649-51 had effectively, and unwillingly, annexed Ireland and Scotland to the regime in Westminster.
 In the parliaments of 1654-8, up to 30 representatives, from each of Scotland and Ireland, also sat - well before the Acts of Union of 1707 (Scotland) or 1801 (Ireland).

-Cromwell Dissolves Parliament
+Oliver Cromwell Dissolves Parliament

-Returning from these 'triumphs', with the Army now firmly under his control, Cromwell found that parliament had, meanwhile, done absolutely nothing about reforming the many abuses which they had previously been complaining of.
+Returning from these 'triumphs', with the Army now firmly under his control, Oliver found that parliament had, meanwhile, done absolutely nothing about reforming the many abuses which they had previously been complaining of.
 The soldiers, wondering what they had actually been shedding their blood for, were angry at this situation, as was Cromwell.
 On 20th April 1653, a frustrated Cromwell led an armed force into the Commons chamber and forcibly dissolved the Rump.

 The Barebones Parliament